Trail of Giants Tree Tour

 Starting the tour

-The tour starts at the west side of the 21st Avenue S. crosswalk across from Brueggers.
-It ends across the street from the Disciples of Christ Historical Society, which is just east of the Wesley Place garage.
+The tour starts at the west side of the 21st Avenue S. crosswalk on Scarritt Place.
+It ends across the street from the 1101 Building (former Disciples of Christ Historical Society building), which is just east of the Wesley Place garage.
 To shorten the tour, you can return to the starting point after reaching the large southern red oak in front of Godchaux Hall rather than continuing on to Peabody Campus.
 If you decide to complete the Peabody loop, you may wish to climb the front steps of MRB III so that you can cross 21st Avenue S. using the pedestrian bridge.

 Please sent your comments about the tour to Steve Baskauf.